liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 uses the message board's configured *Email From* address to send email notifications to subscribed users, whenever a new post is created or an existing post is updated.
 Liferay can import email replies to message board notifications directly into the message board.
-This is a very useful features since it allows users to interact on the message board via email, without needing to log in to the portal and view the message board page directly.
+This is a very useful feature since it allows users to interact on the message board via email, without needing to log in to the portal and view the message board page directly.
 This feature is, however, disabled by default.
 To enable it, add the following line to your